Children-focused medicine cabinet for families

 For pain relief.
 Seeing our kids in pain is one of the worst experience for any parent.
 Always have a paracetamol and ibuprofen, these meds come in kid-friendly 250mg tablets.
 Your medicine cabinet should have stacks of cold and flu tablets.
 These medicines help with minor ailments, such as the common cold, and reduce aches and high temperatures.

 For allergies.
 Common over-the-counter antihistamines are effective enough for dealing with allergies and insect bites.
 They also help treat hay fever in children and adults.
 Antihistamines come in the form of tablets (oral antihistamine) or creams that can be applied to the skin (topical antihistamine).
 Antihistamine cream quickly soothes insect bites and stings, as well as rashes and itching from stinging nettles.
-Some antihistamines cause drowsiness, so ask your pharmacist about antihistamines that doesn’t have drowsing effect.
+Some antihistamines cause drowsiness, so ask your pharmacist or the Pharmacy delivery personnel about antihistamines that don’t have a drowsing effect.

 For dehydration.
 Diarrhea, fever and vomiting make kids lose water and other essential minerals, which can lead to dehydration.
 If your kids have these symptoms and can’t continue eating or drinking normally, oral rehydration salts can ease and restore their body’s natural balance of fluid and mineral, as well as relive tiredness and discomfort.